 - 1. Crop/Code #: Cotton (0021) or ELS Cotton (0022).
 For ELS cotton, ELS cotton procedures apply even though all or any part of the unit has been replanted to AUP cotton. - 2.
-Unit #: Five-digit unit number from the Summary of Coverage after it is verified to be correct (e.g. 00100). - 3.
-Legal Description: Section, township, and range number or other legal description that identifies the location of the unit. - 4.
-Date of Damage: First three letters of the month during which MOST of the insured damage (including progressive damage) occurred for each inspection.
-Include the SPECIFIC DATE where applicable as in the case of hail damage (e.g., AUG 11). - 5.
-Cause of Damage: Name of the insured cause(s) of loss for AUP or ELS cotton listed in the LAM.
-If it is evident that no indemnity is due, enter "NONE."
-If an insured cause of loss is coded as "Other," explain in the "Narrative."
+Unit #: Unit number from the Summary of Coverage after it is verified to be correct. - 3.
+Location Description: Land location that identifies the legal description, if available, and the location of the unit (e.g., section, township, and range; FSA Farm Numbers; FSA Common Land Units (CLU) and tract numbers; GPS identifications, or Grid identifications) as applicable for the crop. - 4.
+Date(s) of Damage: First three letters of the month(s) during which the determined insured damage occurred for the inspection and cause(s) of damage listed in item 5 below.
+If no entry in item 5 below, MAKE NO ENTRY.
+For progressive damage, enter in chronological order the month that identifies when the majority of the insured damage occurred.
+Include the SPECIFIC DATE where applicable as in the case of hail damage (e.g., Aug 11).
+Enter additional dates of damage in the extra spaces, as needed.
+If more space is needed, document the additional dates of damage in the Narrative (or on a Special Report).
+Refer to the illustration in item 6 below.